Scalable High-Resolution Pixel-Space Image Synthesis with Hourglass Diffusion Transformers: Introduction

 \section{Introduction}

 Diffusion models have emerged as the pre-eminent method for image generation, as evidenced by state-of-the-art approaches like Stable Diffusion \cite{rombach2022ldm}, Imagen \cite{saharia2022photorealistic}, eDiff-I \cite{balaji2023ediffi}, or Dall-E 2 \cite{ramesh2022dalle2}.
-Their success extends beyond static images to various modalities like video and audio \cite{blattmann2023videoldm,kong2021diffwave}, showcasing the versatility of diffusion architectures.
-This recent success can be attributed to their scalability, stability in training, and the diversity of generated samples.
+They are versatile, succeeding in modalities such as video and audio \cite{blattmann2023videoldm,kong2021diffwave}.
+They boast scalability, training stability, and output diversity.

-Within the space of diffusion models, there is a large amount of variation in the backbone architectures used, spanning CNN-based \cite{ho2020ddpm}, transformer-based \cite{peebles2023dit,bao2022uvit}, CNN-transformer-hybrid \cite{hoogeboom2023simple}, or even state-space models \cite{yan2023diffusionwithoutattention}.
+Diffusion model architectures employ diverse backbones, spanning CNN-based \cite{ho2020ddpm}, transformer-based \cite{peebles2023dit,bao2022uvit}, CNN-transformer-hybrid \cite{hoogeboom2023simple}, or even state-space models \cite{yan2023diffusionwithoutattention}.
 There is likewise variation in the approaches used to scale these models to support high-resolution image synthesis.
 Current approaches add complexity to training, necessitate additional models, or sacrifice quality.

-Latent diffusion \cite{rombach2022ldm} reigns as the dominant method for achieving high-resolution image synthesis.
-In practice, it fails to represent fine detail \cite{dai2023emu}, impacting sample quality and limiting its utility in applications such as image editing.
-Other approaches to high-resolution synthesis include cascaded super-resolution \cite{saharia2022photorealistic}, multi-scale losses \cite{hoogeboom2023simple}, the addition of inputs and outputs at multiple resolutions \cite{gu2023matryoshka}, or the utilization of self-conditioning and the adaptation of fundamentally new architecture schemes \cite{jabri2023rin}.
+Latent diffusion models \cite{rombach2022ldm} (LDMs) reign as the dominant method for achieving high-resolution image synthesis.
+In practice, they fail to represent fine detail \citep[see also \cref{fig:latent_quality_loss}]{dai2023emu}, impacting sample quality and limiting its utility in applications such as image editing.
+Other approaches to high-resolution synthesis include cascaded super-resolution \cite{saharia2022photorealistic}, multi-scale losses \cite{hoogeboom2023simple}, the incorporation of inputs and outputs at multiple resolutions \cite{gu2023matryoshka}, or the utilization of self-conditioning and the adaptation of fundamentally new architecture schemes \cite{jabri2023rin}. \\

+We seek to advance the state of pixel-space diffusion, offering a path to synthesis at high resolutions without resorting to LDMs.
+Eliminating the latent VAE frees us from quality limitations endemic to such VAEs (illustrated in \cref{fig:latent_quality_loss}), and bolsters downstream applications such as image editing (a process which LDMs encumber with poor reconstruction).
+We expound the merits of pixel-space DMs versus LDMs in \cref{sec:pixel_latent_comparison}.